Audio

 audio producer + storyteller

 Hi, I'm Emily Reeves.
-I'm an award-winning audio producer, podcaster, and storyteller based in Brooklyn, NY.
+I'm an award-winning producer, podcaster and storyteller based in Brooklyn, NY.

-I'm a recent graduate of the Salt Institute for Documentary Stories, where I created a documentary about a Moby-Dick-inspired blues opera about heroin addiction.
-The piece won a Silver Award, the highest award for the category, for Best Student Documentary at the 2023 New York Festivals Radio Awards.
+I'm a graduate of the Salt Institute for Documentary Stories, where I created a documentary about a Moby-Dick-inspired blues opera about heroin addiction.
+The piece won a Silver Award, the highest for the category, for Best Student Documentary at the New York Festivals Radio Awards.
+I've also worked on projects that have won Tribeca, Signal, and Anthem Awards.

 Portfolio + Skills ︎︎︎